artsy/artsy.github.io/_posts/2018-08-30-pair-programming.markdown

 ### Offline

-If you can have physical access to the other engineer, then you should aim to have:
+If you and the other engineer are in the same physical space, then you should aim to have:

 - One computer set up as a workstation.
 - Two sets of keyboards, mice and monitors attached.